What to Expect

 While you are hospitalized, your doctor is responsible for your medical treatment.
 Your doctor is a member of Orchard Hospital’s medical staff, a highly qualified group of physicians who have been carefully screened and selected to care for you.

-- Door will be identified with an isolation sign and kept closed
+- The door will be identified with an isolation sign and kept closed

 - Patients are restricted from visiting the hospital cafeteria and gift shop